jeremyhahn/cwebsocket/README.md

 ###### Fast, lightweight websocket server/client.

-The goal of cwebsocket is to provide a simple, configurable, high performance websocket solution that works especially well on embedded Linux systems.
+The goal of cwebsocket is to provide a simple, configurable, high performance websocket solution that is also efficient enough to run on lower powered embedded systems.

 cwebsocket is currently in an ALPHA state.
 You may encounter bugs.
 Please report them so they can be fixed!